VishvasPancholi1604/QuestaGUI---Interactive-User-Interface/README.md

 # QuestaGUI---Interactive-User-Interface
 A Graphical User Interface for Compilation, Simulation &amp; Regression of any Verification IP.
-Optimized for QuestaSIM
+Currently optimized for QuestaSIM

 ## WORK IN PROGRESS